OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/inline-image-sync-behaviour.md

 </p>

-* Between server/ base64 and server/ base64 storage combination systems, if an inline image/ file is added to the entity upon synchronization by OpsHub Integration Manager as shown in the above image, it will be similar to the way image/ file is added to the source end system entity, i.e., it will only be added on inline field/ comment.
+* Between server/ base64 and server/ base64 storage combination systems, if an inline image/ file is added to the entity upon synchronization by <code class="expression">space.vars.SITENAME</code> as shown in the above image, it will be similar to the way image/ file is added to the source end system entity, i.e., it will only be added on inline field/ comment.

 ## Entity Storage System Combinations